 Welcome to Grebel

-Grebel is home to an enthusiastic residence community on the campus of the University of Waterloo.
-Join this friendly community of people who are dedicated to making Grebel an amazing place to live and grow.
-Meet some of Grebels current students.
+Grebel is home to an enthusiastic residence community on the campus of the University of Waterloo, offering student housing in a welcoming environment.
+Join this friendly community of people who are dedicated to making Grebel an inspiring place to live and grow.
+Meet some of Grebel's current students.
 Take an in-person or virtual tour.
 Discover leadership opportunities.
 Apply now to live in the residence.

-Study with and get to know professors in a community-oriented learning environment.
-Grebel teaches within the Arts faculty at the University of Waterloo, administering the Music and Peace and Conflict Studies departments at Waterloo, and offering additional undergraduate courses in Arts, History, Mennonite Studies, Religious Studies, and Sociology.
-Grebel also offers two masters level graduate programs in Theological Studies and Peace and Conflict Studies.
+Study with professors in a community-oriented learning environment.
+Grebel teaches within the Arts faculty at the University of Waterloo, administering the Music and Peace and Conflict Studies programs at Waterloo, and offering additional undergraduate courses in Arts, History, Mennonite Studies, Sociology, and Religion, Culture, and Spirituality.
+Grebel offers master's degrees in Theological Studies and Peace and Conflict Studies.

 News